indieSoftware/Navigator/README.md

 In the above code, we obtain a `coreDependencies` resolver from the environment, and then use it to construct our views and view models.

-Note this technique can be used to construct fully functional views elsewhere in your view code.
+Note this technique can be used to construct and use fully functional views elsewhere in your view code.
 Consider.
 ```swift
 struct RootHomeView: View {
     var body: some View {